 Once a record is scratched, that’s permanent.
 Understanding and differentiating between various kinds of scratches will help you to understand if the effect of the damage is bearable, or if it’s going to affect the sound quality of the record too much.

-How to Know if a Scratch is Serious or Not
+How to Know if a Scratch on a Record is Serious or Not

 The seriousness of a scratch can be measured by the impact it has on the sound quality of the record.